erin-allison/pulumi-nextjs-starter/README.md

 ## Outstanding TODOs
 - Design guards to isolate environments to some degree (dev vs prod)
+- Add Turborepo generators for new UI elements and additional web apps
 - Add the ability to define a CNAME for the CloudFront distribution.
 - Allow passing environment variables and attaching extra IAM policies to the server functions
 - Fill out demo sites more to validate usage of the above